theJayTea/WritingTools/README.md

 ## 🛠 Installation

 1. Go to the [Releases](https://github.com/theJayTea/WritingTools/releases) page and download the latest `Writing.Tools.zip` file.
+For Linux and macOS, run it from source with the instructions further below.

 2. Extract it where you want, run `Writing Tools.exe`, and enjoy! :D